 - Using LinkedIN, MCN staff contacts mutual connections of the entrepreneurs under consideration, and asks if they have strong pro/con opinions.
 (Moderate opinions, which are the norm, do not affect the process.)

 - Interviews are scheduled with semi-finalists.
 Interviews are in person where possible, but most will be via video chat or telephone, depending on the technology available to the entrepreneur.
 Interviewers include MCN staff, senior volunteers, members of our mentor and investor communities, and MCN alumni.
-Ideally, at least one MCN staffer and one member of our investor community is on each call.

-- During the course of these interviews, some judges will offer to become mentors for the entrepreneurs.
+- During the course of these interviews, some judges may offer to become mentors for the entrepreneurs.
 This is encouraged, although it means that that judge cannot score that particular plan during the review phase of the program.

 Announcement to invited companies